pu2clr/SI4844/README.md

 The document [BROADCAST ANALOG TUNING DIGITAL DISPLAY AM/FM/SW RADIO RECEIVER](https://www.silabs.com/documents/public/data-sheets/Si4840-44-A10.pdf), chapter two, page 11,  has a typical application schematic.

-The figure below shows that schematic
+The figure below shows that schematic.
+__It is a good idea to put pull-up resistors on slave SDIO and SCLK pins (from 2,2 to 10K).__ The schematic below does not show that.

 ![schematic](./extras/images/SI4844_SILICON_LABS1.png)
 __Source: Silicon Labs (Si4840/44-A10)__